dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

     - An OS one is to write your own I2C driver --- if you do this let us know, since there are some pointers.

+Alternatively, you can just do hard (Daniel) mode:
+ - You can easily ignore our starter code and write everything from scratch.
+The needed interface is narrow (reset, initialize, has-data, read-data) without any datastructures.
+It's an interesting exercise.
 ---------------------------------------------------------------------------
 ### Incomplete cheat sheet of page numbers.